Professional Practice Model

 Why do we need a PPM?

-By defining the components of the UC Davis Medical Center PPM, the foundation of professional nursing practice is described.
+The UC Davis Medical Center PPM defines the foundation and components of professional nursing practice. .
 The PPM aligns and integrates nursing practice with the mission, vision, values and philosophy of nursing.
 The framework of our PPM guides the nursing strategic plan, identifying clear goals and expectations for all professional RNs.
 Through the PPM we achieve optimal outcomes.

 Provide science‐based, technologically precise, compassionately delivered patient care.